Miriali/videoGameStore/README.md

 ## Video Game Store :video_game: :open_file_folder:
 Hello cute github community! :octocat:

-Here you can find the code for the main page of a video game store website, it was developed using materialize and it´s completely responsive, the design is simple and at the same time attractive and intuitive.
+Here you can find the code for the main page of a video game store website, it was developed using materialize and it is completely responsive, the design is simple and at the same time attractive and intuitive.

 ### Requirements
 Basic knowledge of:

 :star2: Html

 :star2: Css

 :star2: Javascript

 :star2: Materialize

 :star2: Responsive web design

 ### Screenshot